JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 Isdalen is known to some locals as "Death Valley" -It is a beautiful but dangerous trek in Norway, in the 1960s, some hikers had fallen to their deaths while trekking in the fog.

 Player role:
-	A journalist came to document the case but it turns out to be something else...
+	A journalist came to document the case but it turns out to be something else.
+Three women are missing...

 Characters:
 1. Main character - A journalist